Incogn1toBro/BlueTeam-Trainer/setup/velociraptor-splunk-pipeline.md

 ## Troubleshooting

-### `Generic.Forensic.SplunkUpload` says "connection refused"
+### `Splunk.Flows.Upload` says "connection refused"

-Either the HEC port isn't published from Docker (see Step 2) or the URL in your Velociraptor config is wrong.
+Either the HEC port is not published from Docker (see Step 2) or the URL in your Velociraptor config is wrong.
 Test with curl from the Velociraptor container/host:

 ```bash
 curl -k https://<splunk-ip>:8088/services/collector/event \